Rohanmestri/units_converter_extension/results.md

 # EXPERIMENT

-We basically devised three situations wherein the labrats had to perfom various convertions from one unit to another.
+We basically devised three situations wherein the subjects had to perfom various convertions from one unit to another.
 In each of the experiment, the converstion has to be done once with using our extention and then without using the extentsion but using suitable way one seems fit.